-If you are replacing a component, remove the existing component before performing the installation procedure.
+If you are replacing a component, remove the existing component before performing the installation process.

-The following image indicates the location of the power-adapter port and provides a visual representation of the installation procedure.
+The following image(s) indicate the location of the power-adapter port and provides a visual representation of the installation procedure.

-- 1. Place the power-adapter port into the slot on the palm-rest and keyboard assembly. - 2.
-Replace the screw (M2x3) that secures the power-adapter port to the palm-rest and keyboard assembly. - 3.
-Route the power-adapter port cable through the routing guide on the palm-rest and keyboard assembly. - 4.
+- 1. Place the power-adapter port into the slot on the palm-rest assembly. - 2.
+Replace the screw (M2x3) that secures the power-adapter port to the palm-rest assembly. - 3.
+Route the power-adapter port cable through the routing guide on the palm-rest assembly. - 4.
 Connect the power-adapter port cable to the system board. - 5.
-Close the right display-hinge. - 6.
-Replace the screw (M2.5x5) that secures the right display-hinge to the system board and palm-rest and keyboard assembly. - 7.
-Replace the two screws (M2x3.5) that secure the right display-hinge to the system board and palm-rest and keyboard assembly.
+Adhere the tape that secures the power-adapter port cable to the system board. - 6.
+Close the right display-hinge. - NOTE: Ensure that the screw holes on the left display-hinge are aligned with the screw holes on the system board and palm-rest assembly - 7.
+Replace the screw (M2x5) that secures the right display-hinge to the palm-rest assembly. - 8.
+Replace the screw (M2x3.5) that secures the right display-hinge to the system board and palm-rest assembly.